1core2life/1core2life/README.md

-***Focused on building a buisness with programming.
+***Focused on building a buisness impact.
 We can influence beyond time and space with programming.***

 ## Skill